 Independent trials guiding our frass recommendations.

-Explore ten peer-reviewed studies plus five on-the-ground programs that document how BSFL frass performs in vegetables, turf, tree nurseries, and modern CEA systems.
+Explore peer-reviewed studies and international research programs that document how BSFL frass performs in vegetables, turf, tree nurseries, and modern CEA systems — plus how diverse, sustainable feedstocks like olive waste, seaweed, and dairy byproducts are shaping the future of insect agriculture.

 Peer-reviewed evidence